 Slate reports that the idea has created quite a stir even in PETA's own office.

 This contest may or may not lead to tasty lab-grown chicken meat but it is getting many journalists to think and write about the issue.
-Articles have appeared in U.S. News, The Star, The Atlantic, L.A.
-Times, Time and even Pork magazine.If this idea repels you as a carnivore, imagine how it feels to a vegetarian.
+Articles about the lab meat have already appeared in many national newspapers.If this idea repels you as a carnivore, imagine how it feels to a vegetarian.
 PETA co-founder Ingrid Newkirk tells the New York Times that the prize offer caused "a near civil war in our office" and that "we will have members leave us over this."
 Newkirk observes, "In any social cause community, there are people who strive for purity."

 Posted on April 24, 2008